yonkahlon/Zenject/README.md

     ZenUtil.LoadScene("NameOfSceneToLoad",
         delegate (DiContainer container)
         {
-            container.Bind<string>().To("level02").WhenInjectedInto<GameInstaller>().As("LevelName");
+            container.Bind<string>().To("level02").WhenInjectedInto<GameInstaller>();
         });

-Note that in this case I didn't need to use the "LevelName" identifier since there is only one string injected into the GameInstaller class, however I find it's sometimes nice to be explicit.
+Note that in this case I didn't need to use the "LevelName" identifier since there is only one string injected into the GameInstaller class.

 Some people have also found it useful to separate out content into different scenes and then load each scene additively using the Unity method `Application.LoadLevelAdditive`.
 In some cases it's useful to have the dependencies in the new scene resolved using the container of the original scene.
 To achieve this, you can call `ZenUtil.LoadSceneAdditiveWithContainer` and pass in your scene's container.
 Note however that it is assumed in this case that the new scene does not have its own container + Composition Root.